LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/colecontrolcontainer-class.md

 ### <a name="remarks"></a>Notes

-Remplacer cette fonction pour personnaliser la manipulation des messages de contrôle sans fenêtre.
+Substituez cette fonction pour personnaliser la gestion des messages de contrôle sans fenêtre.

 ## <a name="colecontrolcontainerisdlgbuttonchecked"></a><a name="isdlgbuttonchecked"></a>COleControlContainer::IsDlgButtonChecked